 The Opioid Treatment Program facilities are approved by the New York State Office of Alcoholism and Substance Abuse Services, U.S. Drug Enforcement Agency, New York State Department of Health, and U.S. Center for Substance Abuse Treatment, and are accredited by the Joint Commission.
 (The Joint Commission is an independent, not-for-profit organization, which accredits nearly 21,000 health care organizations and programs in the United States.)

 To learn more about Samaritan Daytop Village’s Opioid Treatment Program, contact the Mott Haven Opioid Treatment Program at (718) 292-4640 or the Grand Concourse Opioid Treatment Program at (718) 292-4455.

-For more information on all of Samaritan Daytop Village's treatment programs for drug and alcohol use, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or (855) 322-4357 (HELP).
+For more information on all of Samaritan Daytop Village's substance use treatment programs, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or (855) 322-4357 (HELP).